How Long Should Your Air Conditioner Last?

 How Long Should Your Air Conditioner Last? - Falling Star Heating and Cooling

-As summer heats up in Colorado Springs, one question always comes up: how long should an air conditioner last?
+As summer temperatures rise in Colorado Springs, many homeowners start asking the same question: how long should an air conditioner actually last?

-• Most well-maintained central air systems last about 15 to 20 years.
+Under ideal conditions, most central air conditioning systems typically last between 15 and 20 years.

 How Long Should Your Air Conditioner Last? - Falling Star Heating and Cooling

-• The system is over 10-15 years old and requires frequent repairs.
+• The system is more than 10 to 15 years old and needs frequent repairs

-• Equipment uses outdated refrigerant (e.g., R-22) or replacement parts are scarce/expensive.
+• The unit uses outdated refrigerant or hard-to-find replacement parts

 What This Means for Colorado Springs Homeowners